pnxtech/HydraPy/README.md

 # HydraPy
 Hydra for Python

-Note: HydraPy requires aioredis==1.3.1 or greater
+Note: HydraPy requires Python 3.7+ and aioredis==1.3.1 or greater

 ## Development